anthonybrockett/fitness-planner/README.md

 * New Workout
 * Log Out

-Once you have exercises/workouts have been created, they can be viewed via the corresponding navigation links and modified (including adding exercises to a workout) by viewing the detail for that particular item.
+Once exercises/workouts have been created, they can be viewed via the corresponding navigation links and modified (including adding exercises to a workout) by viewing the detail for that particular item.

 ## Future Updates